 🙂 😛 😎 Hey there peepole how do yew like dis this sentance wit no puntuation and a lot of awesum emoticons and cAmEl cAsE 😉 😀

+The interesting part?
+As long as there is a picture of a cute girl with duck face, people will like and share the post.
 That, made me wonder about what good content is these days.
 In any case, for poor men like me with no boobs or booty, the pen… or rather keyboard, is the mightiest weapon to hone.

 AN HONEST DISCLOSURE

-There are affiliate links and advertisements on this page!
+Quick, hide your wallets!
+I am an affiliate partner of Google, eBay, Adobe, Bluehost, and more.
+There are affiliate links and advertisements on this page.
 Whenever you buy things from the evil links that I recommend, I will make a commission.

 Nah.
-These are just things to keep the blog going, and allows me to give more good stuff to you guys.
+These are just things to keep the blog going, and allows me to give more good stuff to you guys - for free.
 So thank you if you decide to pick up my recommendations!

 TABLE OF CONTENTS

 I have divided this guide into a few different sections.
-But one thing to note first – I assume that you are already proficient in basic English, and I shall not be a boring English teacher.
-This is not an English lesson, just some tips that you can hopefully use instantly.
+But one thing to note – I assume that you guys are already proficient in basic English, and I shall not be a boring English teacher.
+This is not an English lesson, just some tips that you can use instantly.

-WHAT THE HECK IS CONTENT WRITING?
+WHAT IS CONTENT WRITING?

+So, what is content writing?
 Does it even make sense in the Internet age, and what purpose does it even serve?
 The more “serious” answers that I have found online are along the lines of “writing to sell a certain product”, “writing to market a product”, or “creating content for a website”.

+This is the part where I think most people will just brush aside.
+Whether you are writing a book, advertisement or blog post – I am sure there is a reason behind why.
 It could be everything from “I am paid to do so” to “my boss asked me to”, or “I just need something for my blog”.
-But my point here being, I find that most people write “weak and soulless content” when their reason is forced.
+But my point here being, I find that most people write “soulless content” when their reason is forced.

 RESEARCH & STRUCTURE